listato/Logarithmic-Quantization-of-Parameters-in-Neural-Networks/README.md

 # Logarithmic-Quantization-of-Parameters-in-Neural-Networks

-One of the best off-the-shelf quantization algorithm.
+One of the best off-the-shelf quantization algorithms.

 **It is simple (within 20 lines of code) yet powerful (state-of-the-art accuracy after direct quantization of GoogLeNet).**